Manny Pacquiao: Overview

-Manny Pacquiao has an amateur record of 60–4 and a record of 62–8–2 as a professional, with 39 wins by knockout.
+Manny Pacquiao has an amateur record of 60–4 and a record of 62–8–3 as a professional, with 39 wins by knockout.
 Boxing historian Bert Sugar ranked Pacquiao as the greatest southpaw fighter of all time.
-In 2020, Pacquiao topped the Ranker's list of best boxers of the 21st century.
+In 2021, he ranked number 1 in DAZN's list of the top 10 boxers of the last 30 years.

-Pacquiao made history by being the first boxer ever to win world titles in eight weight divisions, having won twelve major world titles, as well as being the first boxer to win the lineal championship in five different weight classes.
+Pacquiao made history by being the first boxer ever to win world titles in eight weight divisions, having won twelve major world titles.
 Pacquiao is also the first boxer in history to win major world titles in four of the original eight weight classes of boxing, also known as the "glamour divisions" (flyweight, featherweight, lightweight and welterweight), and the first boxer ever to become a four-decade world champion, winning world championships across four decades (1990s, 2000s, 2010s, and 2020s).